Call me vain, but I do not like pain. Bees are beautiful and admirable creatures that are quite serious about defending their territory.

-Even with docile bee races, you always run the risk of getting stung whenever you invade the hive, despite the fact that you may be doing it for their own good.
+Even with docile bee races, you always run the risk of getting stung whenever you invade the hive, even though you may be doing it for their own good.

 The good news is that keeping yourself protected is as easy as investing in and using the proper equipment.

 Here, we’ll be getting more specific and discussing how you can protect your hands and forearms using a pair of good beekeeping gloves.
 Bees are a vital asset to have for sure.
 Still, you are even more valuable to your apiculture operation, and it’s important to keep your body sting-free with a pair of beekeeping gloves to ensure you remain as productive as possible.

 This is especially true if you are a beginner.
 Sure, there’s a lot of buzz about going gloveless if you are a “real” beekeeper.
 Getting stung doesn’t authenticate you.
 Hence, there’s no shame in having the best gloves for keeping bees.